haxsaw/errator/README.md

 Errator is something of a marriage between logging and tracebacks: plain text messages that are associated directly with the call trail that led to an exception.
-Errator works by providing tools that let you state intent of code in text, but only captures that text when an exception bubbles up up the stack.
+Errator works by providing tools that let you state intent of code in text, but only captures that text when an exception bubbles up the stack.
 You can then acquire this "error narration" and display it to your user in the most appropriate fashion.